THE ALLIANCE ARTS AWARDS WILL RETURN

 Torron-lee dewar bcaa

-Torron-Lee Dewar is the founder of The ADU Charity which established in 2010 as an artistic network designed to empower the community and help certain individuals steer clear of ASB, self harming & depression.
+Torron-Lee Dewar is the founder of Alliance Arts which established in 2010 as an artistic network designed to empower the community and help certain individuals steer clear of ASB, self harming & depression.
 Since ADU's opening, the charities artistry has won over 10 awards both regionally and nationally whilst recently being honoured a British Citizen - Service to Arts Award.
 Torron-Lee is the author of 50 Ways to Become a Better Choreographer and Creativity is Everything which are available on the Amazon Bookstore and was a West London Olympic Torchbearer in the 2012 games.

 most productive category